guotong1988/guotong1988.github.io/research/_posts/learning-of-learning-procedures.md

 In recent years, deep learning (DL) \cite{ref2} and GPT-based \cite{ref12} model have shown significant improvement on almost all the DL tasks.
 However there is currently a lack of a way for machines to learn automatically from humans in conversations.

-Currently, there are two ways to solve the problem of autonomous learning \cite{ref1} based on the DL framework: One is to add data under existing reasoning tasks, and the other is to define a new DL task that meets the requirements.
+Currently, there are two ways to solve the problem of autonomous learning \cite{ref1} based on the DL framework: One is to add data under existing DL tasks, and the other is to define a new DL task that meets the requirements.
 Our work is to optimize the automatic expansion of DL task in the AI system.

 \cite{ref1} has a complete definition of machine reasoning, which defines machine reasoning as a standard DL task.
 Based on the current DL framework, defining the task of the reasoning problem and adding it with the corresponding data is equivalent to solving this reasoning problem by DL.